Hamilton Robinson

-Hamilton Robinson (circa 1908–1984) was a 20th-century civil servant, best known as director of the State Department's Office of Controls (which included its departmental loyalty board), for which he was attacked as a "security risk" by U.S. Representative Fred E. Busbey (Illinois's 3rd district).
+Hamilton Robinson (c.
+1908–1984) was a 20th-century civil servant, best known as director of the State Department's Office of Controls (which included its departmental loyalty board), for which he was attacked as a "security risk" by U.S. Representative Fred E. Busbey (Illinois's 3rd district).

 Background

 Hamilton Robinson was born around 1908 in New Haven, Connecticut.
 He attended the Taft School.
 He graduated from Princeton University.
 He studied for a year at Oxford University.
 Then, he obtained a law degree at Yale University.

 Career

 Robinson began his career in private practice in the law firm of Sullivan & Cromwell and became a partner of future Secretary of State John Foster Dulles.

 Public service

 In 1940, Robinson moved to Washington to become legal counsel to the British Purchasing Commission.
 Then, he worked for the deputy administrator of the Lend-Lease Program.
 He went on active duty in the U.S. Army and served on the staff of Gen. Brehon Somervell, commander of the Army Service Forces.
 From 1942 to 1946, he had worked with John Foster Dulles at Sullivan & Cromwell.
 "In less than four years in the Army, from 1942 to 1946, he had risen from first lieutenant to lieutenant colonel.
 He had glowing recommendations as an administrator."